 It’s through this Man of Sorrows, who’s acquainted with grief, that God demonstrated his saving mercy, purchasing the salvation of all the elect, which includes both Jews and Samaritans, and some of us Gentiles as well.

 Turn over to Acts 8:4 as we wrap up.
-You’re no doubt familiar with Jesus’ words to his Apostles—Acts 1:8: “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and”—where else?—“Samaria, and to the end of the earth.”
+You’re no doubt familiar with Jesus’ words to his Apostles, Acts 1:8: “You shall be my witnesses.”
+Says, “You’re going to receive power from on high when the Holy Spirit has come upon you.
+You will be my witnesses in Jerusalem and in all Judea and,” where else, “Samaria, and to the ends of the earth.”

 Well, that happened in Acts 8:4-8.
-It says, “Now those who were scattered [from the persecution in Jerusalem] went about preaching the word.
+It says, “Those who were scattered,” it’s from the persecution in Jerusalem, “they went about preaching the word.
 Philip went down to the city of Samaria and proclaimed to them the Christ.
-And the crowds [look at this] with one accord paid attention to what was being said by Philip, when they heard him and saw the signs that he did.
-For unclean spirits, crying out with a loud voice, came out of many who had them, and many who were paralyzed or lame were healed.
-So there was much joy in that city.””
+And the crowds,” look at this, “with one accord paid attention to what was being said by Philip.
+When they heard him and saw the signs that he did, unclean spirits, crying out with a loud voice, came out of many who had them, and many who were paralyzed or lame were healed.
+And so there was much joy in that city.”

 Beloved, that’s the mercy we need to follow.
-That’s the mercy we need need to extend to others.
+That’s the mercy we need to extend to others.
 Mercy requires a firmness, a God-centered resolve to show true mercy, biblical mercy, which is God’s mercy.
 When mercy is man-centered, it amounts to little more than the futility of social work without Christ.
-But anchored by the firmness of mercy—that God-centered resolve—mercy extends outward in an attitude of kindness to people, in actions of tenderness and gentleness toward people in true spiritual need.
+But anchored by the firmness of mercy, that God-centered resolve, mercy extends outward in an attitude of kindness to people, actions of tenderness and gentleness toward people in true spiritual need.

-We’re not out there trying to win arguments with people—to dominate them.
+We’re not out there trying to win arguments with people, dominate them.
 We’re not trying to force an immediate change of heart.
-And we’re certainly not going to seek vengeance when wronged.
+And we’re certainly going, not going to seek vengeance when wronged.
 We’re patient with people.
-We allow God’s Spirit to do what only God’s Spirit can do, and that is to regenerate the heart, change the nature, quicken the will, and grant faith to believe.
-That’s meekness—recognizing that God is in sovereign control, and that we are vessels of his mercy.
+We allow God’s Spirit to do what only God’s Spirit can do, and that is regenerate the heart, change the nature, quicken the will, and grant faith to believe.
+That’s meekness: recognizing that God is in sovereign control, and we are vessels of his mercy.

 Father, we’re no different.
-We have within us in our natural condition—we want to exact vengeance right away.
+We have within us, in our natural condition, we want to exact vengeance right away.
 We have critical judgments, we have deep-seated bitterness.
 Father, let us repent of all those things.
-We pray that you would help us by the Spirit to examine ourselves, to uproot every bitterness and kill it, that we would destroy every prejudicial attitude, every bias, and never regard people according to the flesh, but to consider people as you do—as sinners in need of salvation.
+We pray that you would help us by the Spirit to examine ourselves, to uproot every bitterness and, and kill it, that we would destroy every prejudicial attitude, every bias, and never regard people according to the flesh, but to consider people as you do, as sinners in need of salvation.